Policies & action

 In Saudi Arabia, per capita emissions in the buildings sector remain above regional and world average, despite a slow decline in recent years (Climate Transparency, 2022).

 In 2012, the Saudi Energy Efficiency Center (SEEC) launched the Saudi Energy Efficiency Program (SEEP), which targets key sectors of the country’s economy (Kingdom of Saudi Arabia, 2022).
-Through this program, SEEC has introduced a series of measures in the building sector, including mandatory labelling for insulation materials and air conditioners (ACs).
-SEEC has also developed guidelines designed to optimise energy consumption in buildings, with a focus on ACs, washing machines, refrigerators, lighting, and heaters.
+Through this program, SEEC has introduced a series of measures in the building sector, including mandatory labelling for insulation materials and air conditioners (Acs).
+SEEC has also developed guidelines designed to optimise energy consumption in buildings, with a focus on Acs, washing machines, refrigerators, lighting, and heaters.
 Since their introduction, these standards and guidelines have been further refined and continue to be enforced.

 Saudi Arabia is taking steps to improve energy efficiency in buildings.
 Through the national Energy Services Company, TARSHID, the government aims to renovate numerous government buildings, public schools, hospitals, and mosques throughout the country (Kingdom of Saudi Arabia, 2021b).
+Efforts are also underway to develop and implement an Energy Use Intensity (EUI) ecosystem (Saudi Arabia, 2024).

 Land use and forestry

+In 2012, the latest year for which national data is available, the land use and forestry sink only stood at 9 MtCO2e (UNFCCC, 2020), with forests covering a mere 0.5% of Saudi Arabia’s total land area in 2021 (World Bank, 2023).
 The government has announced plans to plant 450 million trees by 2030 and 10 billion trees over the coming decades as part of the Saudi Green Initiative.
 According to the government, this initiative foresees afforestation and land restoration measures increase the Kingdom’s forestry sink to 200 MtCO2e by 2030.
+Yet progress has been slow: by the end of 2023, Saudi Arabia had reportedly planted 44 million trees (Saudi & Middle East Green Initiatives, 2023).

 Further analysis